INL Bureau · Office Profiles

 UN Reform

 Forced first-ever substantive CND votes; pushed UNODC back to core mandates; secured new UN accountability review mechanism.
+Ongoing engagement to review UNODC curriculum and training.

-First Anti-Crime Resolution
+First Anti-Crime Resolutions

 Blocked China's Bid to Control UNODC

 Prevented a Chinese candidate from becoming UNODC Executive Director.
+Will work with IO to engage the recently appointed Executive Director (a current government official in Kenya.)

 U.S. Leader on Children's Online Safety

 Promoted the TAKE IT DOWN ACT before 119 countries; led interagency review of the new cybercrime convention.
+Will follow up with an initiative to combat sextortion at the June 2026 UN Crime Commission.

 Burden-Sharing Against Western Hemisphere TCOs

 At UNGA, secured European and Western Hemisphere commitments to act against organized crime and narco-terrorists.
+Will continue to work closely with INL/WHP and INL/EA to advance these efforts.

 Key Contributions